guillermosnipe/bol-multiselect/README.md

 The styles were applied in a theme that was created for this exercise "bol-retail"

+## Tests

+Run `npm test` to run the tests.

+What is being tested?

+- The ProductGroep form renders the right amount of categories
+- The render category has the proper name

 ## Questions?

 Send me an email: snipeglk@gmail.com.
 I'll be more than happy to help.